GamedevJS/Gamedev.js-Survey/questions-2024.md

 - None
 - _Other [text input]_

-## 31 What is your primary source of income?
+## 31. What is your primary source of income?
 _[radio]_

+- Salary (related to game development)
-- Salary
+- Salary (unrelated to game development)
 - Licensing fees (fixed / subscription / revenue share)
 - Advertisements
 - In-App Purchases